Mfundo-debug/autoML/README.md

 -   [x] EDA is done using Pandas Profiling
 -   [x] Navigates to the best model based on the metric selected
 -   [x] Saves the best model in the local directory
--   [ ] Please dont forget to star and fork the repo as there are more updates coming soon!
+-   [ ] Please do not forget to star and fork the repo as there are more updates coming soon!